Close Menu

 Registering a vehicle to a trust

-When registering a vehicle to a trust, indiviudals must complete the Title Application (MVR-1) form (declare all liens; notarization is required).
+When registering a vehicle to a trust, individuals must complete the Title Application (MVR-1).
+All liens must be declared and the title application must be notarized.

 Transferring a vehicle registration to a trust